 Matthew 10:18-22

-21 And the brother shall deliver up the brother to death, and the father the child: and the children shall rise up against their parents, and cause them to be put to death.
+21 Now brother will betray brother to death, and a father his child; and children will rise up against parents and cause them to be put to death.

 This is the immediate context of the passage in question.
 He speaks of the Apostles' future grand persecution, and the decline of society (Matthew 10:21).
 Then, he says, "You shall not have gone over the cities of Israel, till the Son of man be come" (Matthew 10:23).